nansencenter/NERSC-HYCOM-CICE/docs/experiment-setup.md

 2. **Copies the template experiment** — all files from `expt_<old>/` are copied to the new directory with `rsync`, skipping the `data/`, `log/`, and `SCRATCH/` subdirectories (those are created fresh and empty).
+This includes configuration files such as `blkdat.input`, `EXPT.src`, and the job submission script `srjob.sh`.

 3. **Updates `EXPT.src`** — the `X=` and `E=` lines are rewritten to reflect the new experiment ID (e.g. `X="02.6"` and `E="026"`).